zhiroul2/finalproject/README.md

 Language use: C++

-All code files can be found in the code/ directory.
+All code files can be found in the ./code directory.
 To run the code:

+cd ./Code
+Complie using:
+make
-Compile using make / make test
+make test

 Run using
 ./main